nymtech/nym/documentation/dev-portal/src/nymvpn/gui-mac.md

 mv nym-vpn "$HOME/nym-vpn-latest"
 ```
 -->
-4. Mount the `.dmg` image you extracted by double clicking on it
+4. Mount the `.dmg` image you extracted by double clicking on it and move it (drag it) to your `/Application` folder

 NymVPN alpha version runs over Nym testnet (called sandbox), a little extra configuration is needed for the application to work.